teuwaisunayeon/discord.js-music-bot-bluspring/README.md

 # How to use
 First off, `cd` into the bot folder (after downloading it) and type `npm i`.
 This will install all the required modules.
 Rename the `d_config.json` file to `config.json`.
 Also, please install FFMPEG.
+Instructions [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).
-Instructions [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) And also, install either node-opus or opusscript.
+And also, install either node-opus or opusscript.
 `npm i -s node-opus` OR `npm i -s opusscript`
+How to use eval?
+Edit the code file, look for "admins" and replace the array of user IDs with yours and your trustable friends!

 # Configurations